jovanduy/warmup_project_2017/warmup_project/writeup.md

 - What would you do to improve your project if you had more time?

 - What are the key takeaways from this assignment for future robotic programming projects?

+# Teleop Twist
+In this task, we wrote our own code to teleoperate the robot.
+Our code is meant to mimic the behavior of teleop_twist_keyboard.
+To determine the appropriate twist for each keystroke, we ran “rostopic pub /cmd_vel Twist” from the command line, while running teleop_twist_keyboard.
+Doing this allowed us to observe the linear and angular values tied to each keystroke within teleop_twist_keyboard.
+We structured our code within a TeleopNode class.
+After detecting a keystroke, we enter the corresponding conditional statement.
+Within each condition, we set the appropriate values for the twist.
+The twist is then published, and the neato moves as directed.

+# Drive Square
+For this task, we wrote code to make the robot drive in a 1m by 1m square path using timing.
+Similarly to the Teleop Twist task, we published a twist using  /cmd_vel Twist to make the robot move.
+This code was structured within a SquareNode class, and switched between two states: “forward” and “turning”.
+In the forward state, the robot is sent a twist with a positive linear vector of (1.0, 0,0, 0.0) so that it moves forward.
+Using this twist, the robot will drive forward at 1 m/s, so after 1 second has passed it will have driven 1 meter.
+After 1 second has passed in the driving forward state, the state switches to the turning state.
+Here, the robot is sent a twist with an angular vector of (0.0, 0.0, 0.5) which causes it to rotate left at a speed of 0.5 radians per second.
+After approximately pi seconds, a full 90 degree turn is completed, and the state is switched back to the forward state.
+This repeats until the robot has fully driven in a square.

 # Wall following